ThePatShea/fun-stuff-to-do-aggregator/README.md

-# "Fun stuff to do" Aggregator
+# "Fun Stuff to do" Aggregator